-Tree skirts are a holiday staple that are often forgotten about, but really they're one of those essentials that finish your tree off nicely.
-Oh, and it helps to hide that massive tree stand!
-While there's plenty of complicated versions out there that involve hemming and sewing on buttons, this version is simple and doesn't require a single stitch.
-Plus, it's simple and affordable enough to make, that you won't mind putting it on the ground.
+Though often overlooked, tree skirts are a holiday staple that finish off the look your Christmas tree nicely—and it helps to hide that massive tree stand!
+While there's plenty of complicated patterns for tree skirts out there that involve hemming and sewing on buttons, this version is simple and doesn't require a single stitch.

 Measure and Cut Your Fabric

+Fold the fabric in half and use the chalk to draw a half-circle.
+The larger you make the half-circle, the larger your tree skirt will be.
 The great part about using chalk is that it comes off nice and easy if you mess up!
-Once you're satisfied with the circular shape, you'll want to fold your fabric in half again and then cut out a middle circle, which is where the base of the tree will fit.
+Once you're satisfied with the circular shape, cut it out.
+Then, fold your fabric in half again and then cut out a small circle in the center corner.
+This is where the base of the tree will fit.

-Where you want the back of the skirt to be (the part that's hidden behind the tree), cut a slit from the outside of the circle to the inside circle.
+Unfold the fabric, so it's flat, and then cut a slit from the outside of the circle to the inside circle.
 This will make it easier to wrap it around the tree.

-You can use pom pom fringe or just regular pom poms—or even felted pom poms! —depending on what look you're going for.
-Here, we used hot glue to affix different sized white pom poms to the bottom edge of the tree skirt.
-Just work slowly and add your pom poms where they look best.
+You can use pom pom fringe, regular pom poms, or even felted pom poms! —depending on what look you're going for.
+Here, use hot glue to affix different sized pom poms to the bottom edge of the tree skirt.